Equities

 8:30 a.m.
 ET: Canadian new motor vehicle sales for January.

 8:30 a.m.
 ET: U.S. personal spending and income for January.
-The Street is expecting month-over-month gains of 0.3 per cent and 0.5 per cent, respectively.
+Spending increased slightly more than expected at 0.4 per cent compared with the expected month-over-month gain of 0.3 per cent.

 8:30 a.m.
 ET: U.S. durable and core orders for January.